 When there are two paths to the same network, the path with the lower administrative distance would be used for forwarding the packet.
 The AD (Administrative Distance) of static route is lower than that of dynamic routing protocols.
 So the path which the static route points to would be taken by the packet.

-1. Click on the Add to Cart Button (Below) and make the payment with PayPal
+Click on the Add to Cart button to buy and download with PayPal or credit card on PayPal website.

-2. On succesfull payment, the report would be downloaded immediately and you would also receive a copy of the E book in the email used for payment on the PayPal site.
+The Ebook would be downloaded automatically and you would also receive a copy of the E book in the email used for payment on the PayPal site.